jinu721/mediumClone/README.md

 ---

-Feel free to add your personal details and any additional information specific to your project.
+This project is uploaded to the GitHub account jinu721 and is completely open-source.
+It is available for use for any purpose.